The Environment Configuration File#

 Environment Variables Setup#

-Optional Variables#
+Optional variables#

-• EC_LOG_URL='https://graylog2.diamond.ac.uk/search?rangetype=relative&fields =message%2Csource&width=1489&highlightMessage=&relative=172800&q=pod_name%3A {ioc_name}*'
+• EC_LOG_URL='https://graylog2.diamond.ac.uk/search?rangetype=relative&fields =message%2Csource&width=1489&highlightMessage=&relative=172800&q=pod_name%3A {service_name}*'

 Installation of ec#